-The rainwear industry has come a long way, changing every bit of technology that goes into making a great raincoat, even down to the fabric.
-Today you can easily spend up to $200 on a jacket that fits in the palm of your hand and will keep you dry all day, whether you are engaging in light tasks around town or hiking rugged trails through the mountains.
+The rainwear industry has come a long way, changing every bit of technology that goes into making a great raincoat, right down to the fabric.
+Today you can easily spend upwards of $300 on a jacket that fits in the palm of your hand and will keep you dry all day but that doesn't necessarily mean it the best choice for you and your rainy outdoor pursuits.

-With the blessing of choice comes the curse of decision.
-Where once it was easy to grab the only option out there—a thick rubber slicker—now we must wade through a sea of information and technological innovation to figure out if that jacket really is worth the extra $50, causing some buyers decision fatigue.
-If calculating the pros and cons of each piece of information already sounds like way too much work and you are all about seeking the best value, your decision is probably easy: get the least expensive one out there.
+With the blessing of choice comes the curse of making a decision.
+Where once it was easy to grab the only option out there.
+Now we must wade through a sea of information and technological innovations to figure out if that jacket is really worth the extra money spent, causing some buyers, decision fatigue.
+If calculating the pros and cons of each piece of information sounds like way too much work and you are all about seeking the best value, your decision is probably best solved by purchasing the least expensive one out there.
 The Marmot PreCip took home our best buy award and was a great choice for those on a budget still looking for a dependable rain jacket.

 Types of Shell Jackets